-There are two methods that are described in the GHG reporting protocol and ISO14064-1:2006 standards: the equity share and control (financial or operational) approaches.
+There are two methods that are described in the UK Government Environmental Reporting guidelines (March 2019), GHG Protocol and ISO14064-1:2018 standards: the equity share and control (financial or operational) approaches.
 An operational control consolidation approach was used to account for emissions.
 Table 1 describes the business units that are within the operational boundary approach.